Jonathan India Player Props: Reds vs. Cubs

-Jonathan India -- with an on-base percentage of .304 in his past 10 games, 67 points lower than his season-long percentage -- will be in action for the Cincinnati Reds against the Chicago Cubs, with Jameson Taillon on the mound, on May 27 at 7:15 PM ET.
+After going 3-for-5 with two home runs and five RBI in his most recent game, Jonathan India and the Cincinnati Reds take on the Chicago Cubs (who will hand the ball to Drew Smyly) at 2:20 PM ET on Sunday.

-In his last game he had a hitless performance (0-for-4 with an RBI) against the Cubs.
+In his last game, he smacked two homers in his last appearance (going 3-for-5) against the Cubs.

 Jonathan India Game Info & Props vs. the Cubs